The Paperwork

 UK nationals

-Post-Brexit there have been some changes for British citizens seeking to work and live in Iceland.
-The UK Government has put together its Travel to Iceland for work web guide to streamline the process.
+Post-Brexit, there have been some changes for British citizens seeking to work and live in Iceland.
+The UK Government has put together its Living in Iceland guide to streamline the process.

 European nationals